Melbourne Indigenous Transition School Boarding House

 Accolades:

-2024 National AIA Architecture Award for Residential Architecture - Currently Shortlisted
+2024 Victorian AIA Architecture Award for Residential Architecture: Multiple Housing

-2024 Victorian AIA Architecture Award for Residential Architecture—Multiple Housing
+2024 National AIA Architecture Award for Residential Architecture - Finalist

-2024 Architecture Australia Award for Social Impact - Shortlisted
+2024 Architecture Australia Award for Social Impact - Finalist

-2024 In Design Learning Space Award - Currently Shortlisted
+2024 In Design Learning Space Award - Finalist

 2024 Australian Design Review IDEA Award - Currently Shortlisted